jmickle66666666/DoomUnity/README.md

 you will want to change the path to the root directory of the project or build. then just run `python3 build_wad.py` to generate the engine wad.

-And various other stuff.
-It's probably still gonna be a bit messy while I'm developing it!

-# when?

-Whenever I get to it, and am inspired to do so.